wbcbz7/nvpatch-dos/readme.md

 ### Windows 3.1 Display Driver

-NOTE: unfinished, still broken, moreover, it's buggy even on a TNT itself (fonts corruption, DCI not working, etc.)
+NOTE: unfinished, still broken, moreover, it's buggy even on a TNT itself (fonts corruption, DCI not working, etc.). basically you have to patch NV4VDD.386 file from driver package, then install the drivers as usual.